exec85/FTB/README.md

 You can choose between the following speed options (enter 1,2 or 3):

+1 = slow
+2 = normal
-1 = slow, 2 = normal, 3 = fast
+3 = fast

 \
 **Search Loops:**

-Enter a number for how many searches the tool should perform before it stops or goes into pause.
+Enter a number for how many searches FTB should perform before it stops or pauses.

 \
 **Pause:**

-Enter a number (minutes) how long FTB should pause after the Search Loops are done.
-FTB will restart with your routine after the pause is over.
-If you leave this field empty or set it to 0, then FTB will stopp after all search loops are done.
+Enter a number (minutes) how long FTB should pause after the given search loops.
+FTB will restart with it's routine after the pause is over.
+If you leave this field empty or set it to 0, FTB will stopp after all search loops are done.

 ### Autobidder